MicrosoftDocs/biztalk-docs/biztalk/core/using-biztalk-adapter-tracing.md

 #### To enable BizTalk adapter tracing

-1. At a command prompt, change the current directory to the directory where [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] is installed.
-By default, [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] is installed in the [!INCLUDE[btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)] directory.
-If using a 64-bit version of Windows and [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)], the installation path is [!INCLUDE[btsBizTalkServerPathx64](../includes/btsbiztalkserverpathx64-md.md)].
+1. At a command prompt, change the current directory to the directory where BizTalk Server is installed.
+By default, BizTalk Server is installed in the [!INCLUDE[btsBiztalkServerPath](../includes/btsbiztalkserverpath-md.md)] directory.
+If using a 64-bit version of Windows and BizTalk Server, the installation path is [!INCLUDE[btsBizTalkServerPathx64](../includes/btsbiztalkserverpathx64-md.md)].

 2. Type the following command, and then press ENTER: